Find Affordable College Courses

 $11,880 Average Tuition & Fees

-You’ll be in good company if you decide to attend University of Akron Main Campus.
-It ranked #3 on our 2023 Best Value Electrical Engineering Schools in the Great Lakes Region list.
-Located in the city of Akron, University of Akron Main Campus is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Akron Main Campus.
+The school came in at #3 on this year’s Best Value Electrical Engineering Schools in the Great Lakes Region list.
+Located in the city of Akron, University of Akron Main Campus is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at University of Akron Main Campus are $11,880 a year.
+Out-of-state tuition fees for undergraduate students at University of Akron Main Campus are $11,880 per year.
 The average amount in student loans that EE majors at University of Akron Main Campus take out is $23,520.

 #4